canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 # Deploying to Fly.io

-Fly.io is an application hosting platform which uses micro-VMs running on a global network, like a CDN that runs code.
+Fly.io is an application hosting platform which uses micro-VMs running on a global network, like a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) that runs code.

-Unlike other application hosting platforms, Fly.io apps also have access to disk storage volumes ("block storage").
-This means we can deploy Canvas apps that use SQLite databases to Fly.io, just like we run them in development!
+Unlike most other application hosting platforms, Fly apps also have access to disk storage volumes.
+This means we can deploy Canvas apps that use SQLite databases to Fly, just like we run them in development.
+Conveniently, they also have a liberal [free tier](https://fly.io/docs/about/pricing/).

-Fly.io also has a liberal free tier, enough to run both a client and a server.

 ### Getting started